Ignacio Ortiz

-escrito en 2019 por su viuda y representante Michelle Sandiel.
+Ignacio Ortiz Cedeño (1934–2017), also known as Nacho Ortiz, was a Mexican painter, draughtsman, and jewelry designer born in La Piedad, Michoacán, known for his depictions of women.

 Life

 Ignacio Ortiz was born in La Piedad, Michoacán in 1934.
-He moved with his family to the city of Monterrey when he was twelve which is when he began to be interested in painting.
-When he was a teen a neighbor saw his small paintings and asked his father to allow him to enter classes at a local school.
-There he studied with a Spanish painter named Carmen Cortés and her husband.
-When he turned eighteen, he entered the fine arts program at the Universidad Autónoma de Nuevo León where he studied with José Guadalupe Ramírez, Jorge Rangel and Spanish painter Juan Eugenio Mingorance as one of the first students at the university’s nascent art program.
+He moved with his family to Monterrey at the age of twelve, where he began to take an interest in painting.
+As a teenager, a neighbor noticed his small paintings and asked Ortiz's father to let him attend classes at a local school, where he studied with the Spanish painter Carmen Cortés and her husband.
+At eighteen, he entered the fine arts program at the Universidad Autónoma de Nuevo León, where he studied with José Guadalupe Ramírez, Jorge Rangel, and Spanish painter Juan Eugenio Mingorance.
+He was one of the first students at the university's new art program.

-On the recommendation of Diego Rivera, David Alfaro Siqueiros and Pablo O'Higgins, he obtained a scholarship to study at the Escuela Nacional de Pintura, Escultura y Grabado "La Esmeralda" in Mexico City.
-These same painters help him and some other student start a small newspaper at the school.
-In 1957 he finished his studies in Mexico City and returned to Monterrey where he became a painting instructor at the fine arts program at the Universidad Autónoma de Nuevo León.
+On the recommendation of Diego Rivera, David Alfaro Siqueiros, and Pablo O'Higgins, he obtained a scholarship to study at the Escuela Nacional de Pintura, Escultura y Grabado "La Esmeralda" in Mexico City.
+The three painters also helped him and other students start a small newspaper at the school.
+In 1957 he finished his studies in Mexico City and returned to Monterrey, where he became a painting instructor at the Universidad Autónoma de Nuevo León.

-In 1968 he received a scholarship to study his masters at the Academy of Fine Arts, Prague from 1958 to 1960.
+In 1958 he received another scholarship to study for a master's degree at the Academy of Fine Arts in Prague, Czechoslovakia, where he studied from 1958 to 1960.
+He exhibited at the Umprum Gallery in Prague and the Le France Gallery in Paris, as well as in Bratislava and Sofia.
 In 1962 he returned to Mexico.

-In 1968, he received another scholarship, this time for his doctorate in art history at the Uppsala University in Sweden.
-He lived and exhibited in Europe for a time, meeting Pablo Picasso at an exhibition in Paris.
-The Spanish painter invited him to his workshop in Vallauris, France shortly before Ortiz returned again to Mexico in 1971.
+In 1968 he returned to Europe on a scholarship for a doctorate in art history at Uppsala University in Sweden.
+He was named an honorary member of the Royal Union of Swedish Painters, and his work was shown at the Liljevalch Gallery in Uppsala and the Konsthall Gallery in Stockholm.
+While in Europe he met Pablo Picasso at an exhibition in Paris, and in 1971 Picasso invited him to work at his ceramics workshop in Vallauris, France.
+Shortly afterward, Ortiz returned to Mexico.

-Since then, Ortiz has lived and worked as an artist in Mexico, where his work mostly centers on women.
-His female friends have included Pita Amor, María Félix, Irma Serrano and Lola Beltrán.
-Amor dedicated some of her poems to his work.

-He never plans to retire because he says that any day he does not paint feels like he died a little.
+After his return, Ortiz lived and worked in Mexico City, in the Vizcaya building on Bucareli Street.
+There he befriended the poet Pita Amor, who dedicated some of her poems to his work.
+His friends also included María Félix, Irma Serrano, and Lola Beltrán.
+He remarked that any day he did not paint felt like dying a little.
+He was fluent in five languages.

+Ortiz died in Mexico City in 2017.
+He was survived by his widow and representative, Michelle Sandiel.

+His work appeared in several magazines and books, including Diálogo entre poesía y pintura (Dialogue between Poetry and Painting), published by Paralelo 21 in 2019 and edited by Sandiel.
+The book pairs the works of his series Musas y mujeres (Muses and Women) with poems by Pita Amor, who had offered to write a poem for each work upon learning of the series.